Cristian Roldan: College and amateur

-Professional
+Seattle Sounders FC

+2015: Debut season

 On January 8, 2015, it was announced that Roldan had left college early to sign a Generation Adidas contract with Major League Soccer.
 He was expected to be selected early in the 2015 MLS SuperDraft, but was chosen late in the first round with the 16th overall pick by Seattle Sounders FC.
 The Sounders traded with Real Salt Lake for the draft pick and had scouted Roldan during his offseason training sessions with the team.
 After making two substitute appearances the first two weeks of the season against the New England Revolution and the San Jose Earthquakes, Roldan made a substitute appearance for USL affiliate club Seattle Sounders FC 2 on March 21 and scored an 89th-minute goal in a 4–2 victory over defending USL champion Sacramento Republic FC.
 Due to injuries and international call-ups, he made his first MLS start the following week in a goalless draw away to FC Dallas.